AddMorePower/publishing-pipeline/Practical documentation/README.md

     important_date = Quantity(type=str, description="The date of the experiment")

 class ImportantSchema(Schema):
-    important_information = Quantity(type=int, description="The important information of our experiment)
+    important_information = Quantity(type=int, description="The important information of the experiment)
     important_subsection = SubSection(sub_section=ImportantSubsection.m_def, repeats=False)
 ```
 The translated YAML file should then be: